wordpress-mobile/WordPress-API-iOS/README.md

-## A simple Objective-C client to publish post on the WordPress platform.
+## A simple Objective-C client to publish posts on the WordPress platform.

 ### WordPress API for iOS is a library for iOS designed to make sharing on your WordPress blog easy.